-We normally issue letters to students once they are fully enrolled and have paid their tuition fees.
+These letters are normally issued to students once they are fully enrolled and have paid their tuition fees.
 Bank letters can be requested via an online form which can also be found on the registry web page.

-We can sometimes provide overseas students a letter confirming that an offer to study at SOAS has been made before the registration date .
-You will need to give us the name of the branch where the account will be held as well as a UK address.
+Admissions can sometimes provide overseas students with a letter confirming that an offer to study at SOAS has been made before enrolment takes place.
+You will need to give us the name of the bank branch where the account will be held as well as a UK address.

 My contact details have changed, who shall I notify?

-We cannot unfortunately change the profile email address used to create your online profile account on AY.
-You will have to update it yourself in the account settings of AY.
+Unfortunately we cannot change the profile email address used to create your online account on AY.
+You will have to update it yourself in your AY account settings.

-If you encounter some problems, contact the HOBSONS helpdesk
+If you encounter any problems, contact the HOBSONS helpdesk.

 As this is the email address where all correspondence will be sent to, it is important that you keep your email account up-to-date.